THIS DATE IN HISTORY: Nov. 9

 Two teams set NHL marks for fastest starts on this date.

 1984: The Edmonton Oilers defeat the Washington Capitals 8-5 at Capital Centre to establish an NHL record for the longest undefeated streak from the start of the season (15 games; 12 wins, three ties).
 Wayne Gretzky scores twice and has four assists, and Jari Kurri gets his 11th NHL hat trick and an assist.
-The Oilers surpass the previous record of 14 games (11-0-3) set by the 1943-44 Montreal Canadiens.
+The Oilers surpass the previous record of 14 games (11-0 with three ties) set by the 1943-44 Montreal Canadiens.

-1973: Alex Delvecchio announces his retirement after 24 years with the Detroit Red Wings, and immediately is named their coach.
-He ends his NHL career with 1,281 points (456 goals, 825 assists) in 1,549 games.
+1973: Alex Delvecchio announces his retirement after 24 years with the Red Wings and immediately is named their coach.
+He ends his NHL career with 1,281 points (456 goals, 825 assists) in 1,549 games and is inducted into the Hockey Hall of Fame in 1977.

 1996: Craig MacTavish of the St. Louis Blues scores the final goal in NHL history by a player not wearing a helmet.
 It comes in the third period of a 3-2 road win against the Calgary Flames.
 MacTavish is the last of the players who are "grandfathered" and don't have to wear a helmet after the NHL makes them mandatory for all incoming players in 1979.